hebra/achromajs/README.md

 ## Supported browsers

+The embedded Javascript library supports all modern browsers, including mobile browsers:
 * Mozilla Firefox
 * Google Chrome (and any recent Webkit or Blink based desktop browser)
 * Apple Safari
 * Safari on iOS 7+
 * Chrome on Android

+Achromafox requires a recent version of Mozilla Firefox.

+Achromeatic requires a recent version of Google Chrome or derived browsers.

 ## How to use

+### Browser addons

+Installing the browser addons will add a new button to the browser's toolbar.
+Clicking the button will open a popup menu which allows to select the different modes.

+### Javascript library

 * Download the ZIP package and extract it to your web server environment
   * alternatively you can link directly to the Javascript and CSS files on Github